College of Business > Faculty > A to Z listing of Faculty > Lisa Young

-Lisa Thomas is an associate professor and the director of undergraduate programs for the School of Hospitality Leadership.
+Lisa Young is an associate professor and the director of undergraduate programs for the School of Hospitality Leadership.
 Prior to joining the faculty of DePaul, Young was a faculty-in-residence and the director of student leadership programs at the University of Nevada, Las Vegas – Singapore campus.

 Young teaches hospitality revenue, sales and marketing (HSP 205), ratio and data analysis (HSP 206), revenue, pricing, and distribution (HSP 362) as well as international wine education and management (HSP 333).
 At the Kellstadt Graduate School of Business, she instructs Managing Revenues (HSP 561) and Business Statistics (GSB 420).
-Each December, as part of DePaul’s mission to reinforce global industry relationships, Thomas and fellow Assistant Professor Nicholas Thomas have designed an in-depth study abroad business seminar to key Asian hospitality destinations Hong Kong, Macau and Singapore (ICS 350/IB 750).
+Each December, Young leads an in-depth study abroad business seminar to key Asian hospitality destinations Hong Kong, Macau and Singapore.

-Thomas has more than 20 years of experience in sales and marketing management positions with top brands in the hospitality industry.
-One of her research streams stems from her experiences as a District Sales Manager for the preeminent mass-market cruise line, a successful tour operator with charter air service to top resort destinations, and the leading all-inclusive resort company in the Caribbean.
+Young has more than 20 years of experience in sales and marketing management positions with top brands in the hospitality industry.
+One of her research streams stems from her experiences as a district sales manager for the preeminent mass-market cruise line, a successful tour operator with charter air service to top resort destinations, and the leading all-inclusive resort company in the Caribbean.
 One key responsibility was pricing distribution channel promotions to ensure a profitable bottom line.
 Another career focus was to motivate sales by holding frequent special events, conventions and trade shows to introduce clients to resorts, ships and/or destinations.